Ravi0Sharma/GitStore/README.md

 ## GitStore

 GitStore is a Git-inspired project built to explore repository modeling and backend architecture.
-It consists of a Go backend with a custom append-only key–value store, a React (Vite) frontend, and a Node.js CLI.
+It consists of a Go backend with a custom append-only key–value store, a React (Vite) frontend and a Node.js CLI.

 ### High-level Overview